LauriAlanen/.ui-to-.py-converter/README.md

 # .ui to .py-converter
 GUI for converting .ui files to .py

-pyuic5.exe needs to be in the same folder as the main.py.
+pyuic5.exe needs to be in the same folder as main.py.

 How it works:
 1. Locate your ui file that you want to convert.